MuhammadHaris404/Cache-Architecture-Simulator-Design/README.md

 - **Cache Simulator:** A fully functional cache simulator built from scratch in C that models cache behavior using valgrind memory traces.
 - **Replacement Policy Analysis:** Implementation and analysis of the **Least Recently Used (LRU)** replacement policy in a C++ cache simulator.

-Together, this project demonstrate how cache mapping, operation, and replacement policies affect performance optimization.

 ## Project Overview

 The **"Memory Wall"** problem highlights how CPU speeds have far outpaced main memory speeds. **Caches** bridge this gap by storing frequently used data in small, fast memory blocks.
 This project explores two core design questions: